jgraettinger/blog/README.md

 ## Flow Derivations As Continuous Map/Reduce

-Flow is designed to make it as easy as possible to express workflows of this kind, and to then execute those workflows continuously, at any scale, as quickly as possible.
+Flow lets you express workflows of this kind in declarative terms, predominantly as YAML specifications.
+You *apply* specifications to the Flow runtime which executes them continuously, at any scale, and driven by your writes.

+Specifications strive to be succinct without sacrificing any fidelity to the various shapes these kinds of workflows can take -- as simple as possible but no simpler.

 A repeated Flow theme is that internal details in traditional database architectures become first-class citizens within Flow.